US stocks rebound after strong economic updates and an easing of oil prices

 In stock markets abroad, indexes rose in Europe following sharp drops in Asia.
 France’s CAC 40 climbed 0.8%, and Germany’s DAX rallied 1.7%.
 That came after losses of 2% for Hong Kong’s Hang Seng and 3.6% for Japan’s Nikkei 225, along with Seoul's historic plunge.

 In the bond market, Treasury yields were relatively steady after jumping early in the week with worries about worsening inflation.
-The yield on the 10-year Treasury held at 4.06%, where it was late Tuesday.
+The yield on the 10-year Treasury rose to 4.08% from 4.06% late Tuesday.

 Wednesday's strong reports on the economy were welcome news for the Federal Reserve, whose job it is to keep the U.S. job market healthy and inflation low.
 The Fed’s job has become more difficult because of the jump in oil prices, which is pushing upward on already high inflation.